StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

 :::info

-In this example, the Kafka connector provided by StarRocks is a sink connector that can continuously consume data from Kafka and loads data into StarRocks.
+In this example, the Kafka connector provided by StarRocks is a sink connector that can continuously consume data from Kafka and load data into StarRocks.

 :::